pranjal9424/DP/README.md

   	35. Median of 2 sorted arrays of equal size
   	36. Median of 2 sorted arrays of different size

+Matrix

-Matrix	Spiral traversal on a Matrix
+ 	1. Spiral traversal on a
-Matrix	Search an element in a matriix
+ 	2. Search an element in a matriix
-Matrix	Find median in a row wise sorted matrix
+ 	3. Find median in a row wise sorted matrix
-Matrix	Find row with maximum no. of 1's
+ 	4. Find row with maximum no. of 1's
-Matrix	Print elements in sorted order using row-column wise sorted matrix Matrix	Maximum size rectangle
+ 	5. Print elements in sorted order using row-column wise sorted matrix
+ 	6. Maximum size rectangle
-Matrix	Find a specific pair in matrix
+ 	7. Find a specific pair in matrix
-Matrix	Rotate matrix by 90 degrees
+ 	8. Rotate matrix by 90 degrees
-Matrix	Kth smallest element in a row-cpumn wise sorted matrix Matrix	Common elements in all rows of a given matrix
+ 	9. Kth smallest element in a row-cpumn wise sorted matrix
+ 	10. Common elements in all rows of a given matrix

 String	Reverse a String